I'm the guy on the right. Almost 20 years ago exactly.

 In the same way that iconic photography doesn't originate in a digital darkroom, great storytelling doesn't spring to life from Grammarly or AI.
-Words that move people, like magic light, (at least for now) can't be manipulated or coerced from pixels, recreated by stacking or masking, or shot from a car window.
-It's envisioned, imagined, planned, plotted, and—sometimes painfully—earned.
-I learned this 20 years ago the hard way, and the lessons from that Antarctica trip have shaped everything about how I approach photography today.
+Words that move people, like magic light, (at least for now) can't be manipulated or coerced from pixels, algorithms, or automated decision making.
+They're envisioned, practiced, planned, rehearsed, rehashed, and humanly painfully earned.
+I learned this 20 years ago the hard way, and the creative lessons from that Antarctica trip still shape everything about how I approach narrative and visual storytelling today.

 I never studied photography or cinematography in school the way I studied writing (I took seven years of Latin and five years of Greek and am still virtually unbeatable at Scrabble) so I never had mentors who taught me the ropes.
-Back in the 1990s the Internet didn't exist.
-You couldn't learn lighting tricks or replicate the pros' techniques by watching YouTube.
-You read books from masters like Galen Rowell and scrutinized every Ansel Adams and Frank Hurley photo you could get your hands on, reverse-engineering how every frame was shot, where the shadows fell, and how both men somehow magically always caught the light of the High Sierra and the Antarctic at just the right time.
+Back in the 1990s the Internet didn't exist either so you couldn't learn lighting tricks or replicate the pros' techniques by watching YouTube.
+You read books from masters like Galen Rowell instead and scrutinized every Ansel Adams and Annie Leibovitz photo that you could get your hands on, reverse-engineering how every frame was shot, where the shadows fell, and how they somehow always caught the light of the High Sierra or Mick Jagger at just the right angle and time.
 You figured it out.
 On your own.
 Shot by shot.
 Until you nailed it yourself.

-At its root, however, great, bold photography still originates with Zip-Lock bags, salt-crusted lenses, and sheep in the rigging.
+At its root, however, bold indelible storytelling still originates with Zip-Lock bags, salt-crusted notebooks, and sheep in the rigging.
 It's also much more fun than sitting in front of a computer pushing pixels or letting Grammarly do the hard work for you.